vibhutisarode/portfolio/README.md

 - Certificates section: Professional certifications
 - Contact section: Contact information

-### Animations
-Animations are handled by Framer Motion.
-You can customize them by modifying the motion props in each component.

-## 📱 Responsive Design

-The website is fully responsive with breakpoints:
-- Mobile: < 768px
-- Tablet: 768px - 1024px
-- Desktop: > 1024px

 ## 🔧 Available Scripts

 - `npm run dev` - Start development server